moabu/cluster-mgr/README.md

 Install prerequisites packages first.
 On debian or ubuntu, install them using `apt-get`:

-1) First we must enable whatever computer/VM that cluster-mgr is installed on to establish an ssh connection to the servers that are going to be added to the cluster:
+1) First we must enable whatever computer/VM that cluster-mgr is installed on to establish an ssh connection to the servers that are going to be added to the cluster.
+This includes the NGINX server:

 `ssh-keygen -t rsa`